jasonpincin/concurrent-queue/README.md

 ### queue.enqueued(func)

 `enqueued` is an [eventuate](https://github.com/jasonpincin/eventuate).
 Use this to supply a function that will be executed when an item is added to the queue.
-The function will be passed the item that was added to the queue.
+The function will be passed an object with the following properties:

+* `item` - The queued item that is being processed

-### queue.started(func)
+### queue.processingStarted(func)

-`started` is an eventuate.
-Register a function to be executed once an item has transitioned from `queued` to `processing`.
-The function will be passed the item being processed.
+`processingStarted` is an eventuate.
+Register a function to be executed once an item has transitioned from `pending` to `processing`.
+The function will be passed an object with the following properties:

+* `item` - The queued item that is being processed

-### queue.completed(func)
+### queue.processingEnded(func)

-`completed` is an eventuate.
-Register a function to be executed once processing of an item has completed.
-The function will be passed the item that was processed.
+`processingEnded` is an eventuate.
+Register a function to be executed once processing of an item has completed or failed.
+The function will be passed an object with the following properties:

+* `item` - The queued item that was processed
+* `err` - Will be present if there was an error while processing the item

-### queue.failed(func)
+### queue.drained(func)

-`failed` is an eventuate.
-Register a function to be executed when a queue item results in an error, either through processing, or addition (when maxSize is exceed for example).
-The function will be passed an object with two properties:
+`drained` is an eventuate.
+Register a function to be executed each time the queue is fully drained (no items pending or processing).

-* `err` - The error that occured
-* `item` - The queue item resulting in the error

 ### queue.size

 A numeric value representing the number of items in queue, waiting to be processed.

+### queue.isDrained

+A boolean value indicating whether the queue is in a drained state (no items pending or processing).

 ### queue.pending